ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 </div>

 This field does not need to have a value.
-Its existence communicates to the Angular Classictype checker that the `disabled` input should be considered as accepting bindings that match the type `boolean|''`.
+Its existence communicates to the Angular Classic type checker that the `disabled` input should be considered as accepting bindings that match the type `boolean|''`.
 The suffix should be the `@Input` *field* name.

 Care should be taken that if an `ngAcceptInputType_` override is present for a given input, then the setter should be able to handle any values of the overridden type.